-Fig. 3.25: 22-year, multi-mission record of Chla and Cphy averaged over the PSO for SeaWiFS (blue), MODISA (red), and combined (black).
-Panel (a) shows Chla from each mission, with horizontal line indicating the multi-mission mean Chla concentration for the region.
-Panel (b) shows the monthly Chla anomaly from SeaWiFS and MODISA after subtraction of the 20-year multi-mission climatological mean (Fig. 3).
-Panel (c) and (d) show the same as (a) and (b) respectively, but for Cphy.
-Green diamonds show the Multivariate ENSO Index (MEI), inverted and scaled to match the range of the Chla and Cphy anomalies.
+Fig. 3.25.
+22-year, multi-mission record of Chla and Cphy averaged over the PSO for SeaWiFS (blue), MODIS-A (red), and combined (black). (a) Shows Chla from each mission, with the horizontal line indicating the multi-mission mean Chla concentration for the region. (b) Shows the monthly Chla anomaly from SeaWiFS and MODIS-A after subtraction of the 20-year multi-mission climatological mean (Fig. 3.24).
+Both (c) and (d) show the same as (a) and (b), respectively, but for Cphy.
+Green diamonds show the MEI, inverted and scaled to match the range of the Chla and Cphy anomalies.